alysala/inventory-crud-app/README.md

 # Frontend
 - Run `npm install` to install all Node.js dependencies for the React frontend.
--- For a complete list of dependencies, refer to the package.json file in the project root directory.
+-- For a complete list of dependencies, refer to the package.json file in the project root directory
 - Run `npm start` to run the frontend